grafana/mimir/docs/sources/configuration/about-grafana-mimir-arguments.md

 ## Distributor

-- `distributor.ha-tracker.enable-for-all-users`
-  Flag to enable, for all users, handling of samples with external labels identifying replicas in an HA Prometheus setup.
-This defaults to false, and is technically defined in the Distributor limits.

-- `distributor.ha-tracker.enable`
-  Enable the distributors HA tracker so that it can accept samples from Prometheus HA replicas gracefully (requires labels).
-Global (for distributors), this ensures that the necessary internal data structures for the HA handling are created.
-The option `enable-for-all-users` is still needed to enable ingestion of HA samples for all users.

 - `distributor.drop-label`
   This flag can be used to specify label names that to drop during sample ingestion within the distributor and can be repeated in order to drop multiple labels.

-### Ring/HA Tracker Store
+### Ring

-The KVStore client is used by both the Ring and HA Tracker (HA Tracker doesn't support memberlist as KV store).
+The KVStore client is used by the Ring.

-- `{ring,distributor.ha-tracker}.prefix`
+- `ring.prefix`
   The prefix for the keys in the store.
 Should end with a /.
 For example with a prefix of foo/, the key bar would be stored under foo/bar.
-- `{ring,distributor.ha-tracker}.store`
+- `ring.store`
-  Backend storage to use for the HA Tracker (consul, etcd, inmemory, multi).
+  Backend storage to use for the ring.
 - `{ring,distributor.ring}.store`
   Backend storage to use for the Ring (consul, etcd, inmemory, memberlist, multi).

 #### Consul

 By default these flags are used to configure Consul used for the ring.
-To configure Consul for the HA tracker, prefix these flags with `distributor.ha-tracker.`

 - `consul.hostname`
   Hostname and port of Consul.